What majors are offered in the Department of Consumer Sciences?

 - Hospitality Management

-What courses are required majors offered through the Department of Consumer Sciences?
+What courses are required majors offered in the Department of Consumer Sciences?

 Program guide sheets affiliated with each undergraduate major can be found on webpages for each major.
 Please click on your major (above) to link to those pages.